The Pavilion at Star Lake: Performer history

 Janet Jackson was scheduled to perform at the amphitheater during her Rhythm Nation World Tour on September 3, 1990, but the show was canceled.

-Grateful Dead played the venue twice, on June 22 and 23, 199).
+Grateful Dead played the venue twice, on June 22 and 23, 1992).

 Depeche Mode performed at the venue on June 29, 1994 during their Exotic Tour/Summer Tour '94.

 Metallica played the venue on August 12, 1994 as part of the Summer Sh*t Tour.

 INXS played their final concert with former lead vocalist Michael Hutchence on September 27, 1997, less than two months before his death.

 Yes and Kansas performed at Starlake on July 5, 2000.

 Lynyrd Skynyrd recorded their 1998 live album Lyve From Steel Town the previous summer at Starlake Amphitheatre.

 The British group the Spice Girls performed at the venue, as part of their Spiceworld Tour, on July 15, 1998.

 Van Halen recorded a live concert at the venue on July 24, 1998 for a radio station during their III Tour.

 Phish recorded their show at the venue on July 29, 2003, later releasing it as a live album entitled LivePhish 07.29.03.
 They subsequently performed a sold-out show on June 18, 2009, and again on June 23, 2012.
 They have performed 9 shows at the venue, the first in 1997 and the most recent in 2023.
 The band's August 11, 1998 performance at the venue was released on the DVD Star Lake '98 in 2012.

 Fleetwood Mac were scheduled to perform during their Say You Will Tour on June 10, 2004, but the show was canceled.

 Josh Groban performed here in August 2004 during his "Closer" tour, as well as during August 2016 on his summer "Stages"/mix tour with Sarah McLachlan.

 Kings of Leon were scheduled to perform during their Come Around Sundown World Tour on September 7, 2010, with The Whigs and The Black Keys as their opening acts, but the show was canceled, due to scheduling conflicts.

 Jimmy Buffett & The Coral Reefer Band performed at the venue nearly every year from when it opened in 1990 until 2022.
 The only exception is when they played PNC Park in 2005 and in 2017.
 At the July 7, 2018, Son of A Son of A Sailor Tour concert, thousands of ParrotHeads were left waiting to get into the venue for hours.

 Nicki Minaj performed for over 19,000 fans at the venue on August 8, 2015 as part of The Pinkprint Tour.

-Farm Aid has been played here twice.
+Farm Aid has been played there twice.
 September 21, 2002, and September 17, 2017.

 Lana Del Rey performed at the venue on October 3, 2023.

-Dave Matthews Band has played the most shows at Star Lake with 32.
+Dave Matthews Band has performed at Star Lake more times than any other artist, with 32 appearances.

 The venue has also played host to music festivals, including All That!
 Music and More Festival, Crüe Fest, Crüe Fest 2, Family Values Tour, Farm Aid, H.O.R.D.E.
 Festival, Honda Civic Tour, Identity Festival, Lilith Fair, Lollapalooza, Mayhem Festival, Ozzfest, Projekt Revolution, Uproar Festival, and Vans Warped Tour.